Providence (religious movement): Theology

-Jung Myung Seok set up Providence in 1980 as a breakaway sect from the Unification Church.
-Providence's core teaching are found in a series of unpublished precepts called the 30 Lessons, which bear considerable resemblance to the "Divine Principle" of the Unification movement.
+Jung Myung Seok set up Providence in 1980 as a breakaway sect from the UC.
+Providence's core teaching are found in a series of unpublished precepts called the 30 Lessons, which bear considerable resemblance to the "Divine Principle" of the Unification movement, which are partly inspired by teachings of Kim Baek-moon, including his book The Fundamental Principles of Christianity (基督教根本原理 drafted March 2, 1946, published March 2, 1958).
 According to Tahk Myeong-hwan, nine of the 30 lessons exhibit a "considerable level of resemblance" with the Divine Principle.
 The lessons are based on a numerological interpretation which identifies the sect's leader as the Second Coming of Christ.

 One lesson implies that those who do not "meet" him will not go to Heaven; another that any who betray him are committing a grave crime.
 During the instruction of the advanced level of the 30 Lessons, it is taught that Jung is the Messiah, proven through the numerological interpretation of prophesied dates and times in the book of Daniel, although more recent statements from a representative seems to contradict this claim.